Thermography and Topography

 After material mapping, our certified thermography technicians determine next steps for sample collection.

 Depending on project needs, both discrete and composite samples may be collected and submitted for testing.
 Sampling may be viable through tank hatches, stuffing boxes and valve systems.
-TankScope Canada uses both standard and unique sampling tools to access materials within the tank.
+TankScope uses both standard and unique sampling tools to access materials within the tank.

 Samples are collected from identified ‘zones’ within the tank to ensure characterization of all materials.